storageos/cluster-operator/README.md

 ## Setup/Development

-1. Build operator container image with `make image/cluster-operator`.
+1. Build operator container image with `make dev-image`.
 Publish or copy this container image to an existing k8s cluster to make it available for use within the cluster.
-2. Generate install manifest file with `make generate-install-manifest`.
+2. Generate install manifest file with `make install-manifest`.
 This will generate `storageos-operator.yaml`.
 3. Install the operator `kubectl create -f storageos-operator.yaml`
 4. Install a `StorageOSCluster` by creating a custom resource